-Alexa Joubin deposited Preface, The Shakespearean International Yearbook 17: Shakespeare and Value, Edited by Tom Bishop, Alexa Alice Joubin, Simon Haines (New York: Routledge, 2018) on MLA Commons 1 week, 5 days ago
+Alexa Alice Joubin deposited Preface, The Shakespearean International Yearbook 17: Shakespeare and Value, Edited by Tom Bishop, Alexa Alice Joubin, Simon Haines (New York: Routledge, 2018) on MLA Commons 3 months, 1 week ago

 How do Shakespearean plays sustain clashing values within them, or imposed on them?
 Is Shakespeare anti-Semitic?
 Can Shakespeare be a feminist?
 How is value subject to context, to market, and demand?
 A wide range of moral, political, and aesthetic values—profitable or heartening or threatening from case to case—have been associated with Shakespeare, and those values have changed over time.
 And conflicting values may coincide at different levels of discussion of a given play, at once driving diversity in entertainment industries and sustaining traditional aesthetic principles, or in some other concatenation.